Zero Waste in Hutt Valley

 - Drinking Chocolate – Bin Inn Lower Hutt, 211 Jackson Street, Petone, and the Common Grocer, 310 Waiwhetu Road, Fairfield, Lower Hutt, stock cocoa powder in bulk bins.

 - Kombucha – KB Kombucha, 440 Cuba Street, Alicetown sell kombucha on tap (just BYO bottle!)
 AND pre-bottled in glass bottles that you can return to KB Kombucha who will wash, sterilise and then reuse the bottles.
 Yus!
+You can also get Plimmerton Kombucha in reusable/returnable glass bottles from Yum Jar when you order one of their zero waste meal kits.

 Reusable drinking vessels (cups and water bottles)